kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 All clients of Kubernetes APIs must send a request to every group-version in order to "discover" the available APIs.
 This causes a storm of requests for clusters and is a source of latency and throttling.
+When new types are added to the API, types will need to be fetched again and adds an additional storm of requests.
 This KEP proposes centralizing the "discovery" mechanism into one document so that clients only need to make one request to the API server to retrieve all the operations available.

 ## Motivation